dapphub/colony-review/REVIEW.md

 if the minimum required amount has been raised, and if the ICO hasn't already been finalized.
 It calculates how much CLNY to mint based on how much ETH was raised, in accordance with [requirement #6](#req6).
 I.e., `totalRaised * TOKEN_PRICE_MULTIPLIER * 100 / 51`.

-It hands off ownership of the contract to `colonyMultisig`, immediately transfers the required amount of CLNY to the investors, team members 1 & 2, and the strategy fund, and then allocates the vesting grants to the rest of the development team's multisig and the
+The finalize funtion then hands off ownership of the contract to `colonyMultisig`, immediately transfers the required amount of CLNY to the investors, team members 1 & 2, and the strategy fund, and then allocates the vesting grants to the rest of the development team's multisig and the